-Because Tasmania is a special place which you can share with others around the world.
+Tasmania is a special place that you can share with others around the world.

-When Dora graduated from the University of Tasmania in 2011 with a Masters degree in Business Administration, she took her qualification and love of Tasmania home with her to Hong Kong.
-There she combined her new-found skills and connection with Tasmania to create her own business: Tassie Natural.
+When Dora graduated from the University of Tasmania in 2011, with a Masters degree in Business Administration, she took her qualification and love of Tasmania home with her to Hong Kong.
+There, she combined her new-found skills and connection with Tasmania, and in 2014 she established her own business – Tassie Natural.

-Dora’s Tassie Natural company exports quality, handmade Tasmanian skin care products including face and hand creams, lip balms and goat’s milk soap – all the way from Geeveston in the state’s far south to the local market in Hong Kong.
-Having fallen in love with the taste of Tasmanian leatherwood honey, she also exports and sells honey alongside her skin care range.
+Dora exports quality, handmade Tasmanian skincare products and essential oil including face and hand creams, multifunctional cream, lip balms and more – all the way from Tasmania to the local market in Hong Kong.
+Having fallen in love with the taste of Tasmanian leatherwood honey, she also exports and sells honey alongside her skincare range.

 Expanding on her success, Dora established another business in 2018 called Tas Delicious, which provides speciality food from Tasmania, especially Tasmanian wild caught whole-in-shell greenlip abalone.